The Red Pony: Chapter 4 – The Leader of the People

 Jody's grandfather comes to visit.
 Carl Tiflin complains about how his father-in-law is constantly re-telling the same stories about leading a wagon train across the plains.
 Mrs. Tiflin and Billy, however, believe he's earned the right to tell of his adventures, and Jody is delighted to hear them no matter how many times.
 The morning after his arrival, Carl Tiflin complains about Grandfather's stories at the breakfast table: "Why can't he forget it, now it's done?...He came across the plains.
 All right!
 Now it's finished.
 Nobody wants to hear about it over and over."
 At that moment Grandfather walks into the room.

 Afterwards Jody's grandfather becomes melancholic.
 He acknowledges that his stories may be tiresome, but explains:

 Jody, attempting to console his weary, nostalgic, and heartbroken grandfather, tells him that he wants to be a leader as well.
-The story ends with Jody preparing a lemonade for his grandfather, allowed to do so by his mother after she realizes he is acting out of genuine sympathy, not in an effort to win himself a treat from Teagan.
+The story ends with Jody preparing a lemonade for his grandfather, allowed to do so by his mother after she realizes he is acting out of genuine sympathy, not in an effort to win himself a treat.

 "The Leader of the People" was first published in the August 1936 issue of Argosy.